 Advantages of 30-year term life insurance policies

-Lots of people could benefit from a 30-year term policy based on their life circumstances.
+As the different scenarios outlined here show, lots of people could benefit from a 30-year term policy based on their life circumstances.
 Along with the peace of mind that all life insurance brings, 30-year term policies offer other considerations, chief among them that you are locking in a set premium for the entire period of time the policy is in effect.
 This level price makes a 30-year policy a pretty smart (and affordable) buy for those who need coverage for a longer period of time.

 Imagine if you could have locked in some of these prices 30 years ago:

-- Gallon of gas: $0.91
+- A gallon of gas: $0.91

-- Movie ticket: $3.50
+- A movie ticket: $3.50

-- Average new car: $10,400
+- An average new car: $10,400

 Not too bad, right?

-When it comes to buying term life insurance, choosing the right term length helps ensure that your family is adequately protected.
+When it comes to buying life insurance, choosing the right term length helps ensure that your family is adequately protected.
 A 30-year term, in particular, provides a “better safe than sorry” length of protection that can last until the kids are adults, the mortgage is paid off, and you and your spouse are enjoying retired life.
-It also gives you many, many years having affordable life insurance coverage in place, so you can focus on other things besides insurance, like building a financial safety net that many of us don’t have in our 20s, 30s, and 40s.
+It also gives you many, many years having affordable life insurance coverage in place so you can focus on other things besides insurance, like building a financial safety net that many of us don’t have in our 20s, 30s and 40s.